-Clinical Research Organizations (CROs) such as CMIC, Labcorp and PRA are all potential partnering solutions.
-If your company wishes to conduct clinical studies in Japan, CROs can serve as the required In-Country Clinical Caretaker (ICCC) or Marketing Authorization Holder (MAH), and help you commercialize a new product or connect you with a strategic licensing partner.
+Clinical research organizations such as CMIC, Labcorp and PRA are all partnering solutions.
+If your company wishes to conduct clinical studies in Japan, they can serve as the required In-Country Clinical Caretaker (ICCC) and commercialize a new product, and as the Marketing Authorization Holder (MAH) or connect you with a strategic licensing partner

-Choose the right recruiting partner
+5 Choose the right recruiting partner

-In such a difficult job market, most international healthcare companies in JPAC will look to a recruiting partner to help find exceptional candidates for open positions.
+In such a difficult job market, most international healthcare companies entering JPAC will look to a recruiting partner to help find exceptional candidates for new positions.
 This allows organizations to access a larger pool of talent, leverage local industry knowledge and focus time on other business activities.